-If we compare the PaintBar calculated with the standard RSI length, we see that have fewer signal changes.
+If we compare the PaintBar calculated with the standard RSI length, we see fewer signal changes.

-Some traders use the RSI crossing above and below 50 to open long and short positions, but from the tests carried out, it is not a robust strategy.
+Some traders use the RSI crossing above and below 50 to open long and short positions, but it is not a robust strategy from the tests carried out.

 It is, therefore, preferable to use this indicator exclusively to identify the primary trend.
 However, we want to remind you that one of the most used ways to trade with RSI is searching for bullish or bearish divergences to anticipate trend changes.